 Clinical supervision is an inherent part of the training process for clinicians.
-While you have to go through the process of supervision in order to become licensed, there are some misconceptions and misunderstandings regarding clinical supervision.
-This includes even the supervisors and supervisees as they conduct and receive supervision themselves.
+While you have to go through the process of supervision to become licensed, there are some misconceptions and misunderstandings regarding clinical supervision.
+This includes even the supervisors and supervisees as they conduct and receive supervision.

 A better understanding of the process and intentions behind this incredibly valuable process will make it more meaningful to clinicians and pre-licensed therapists.
 To this end, let’s have a look at common misconceptions regarding clinical supervision.